freenas/freenas-docs/userguide/sharing.rst

 Click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the share.
 The Wizard automatically creates a dataset for the share and starts the SMB service so the share is immediately available.
-The new share is also be added to :menuselection:`Sharing --> Windows (SMB)`.
+The new share will appear in :menuselection:`Sharing --> Windows (SMB)`.

 Users can now access the share from any SMB client and will not be